-Weight loss research entitled the carbohydrate-insulin model explains why refined starches raise insulin levels and suppress another hormone called glucagon.
+Weight loss research explains why refined starches raise insulin levels and suppress another hormone called glucagon.

-As we all know only too well, diets for weight loss simply don't work; full stop.
+As we all know only too well, diets for weight loss simply don't work; period.
 That research is based on a rigorous analysis of 31 long-term studies.

 What it means is that by going on a diet you are setting yourself up for disappointment and failure unless you are one of a very small group of people, around 5% who are extremely strong-willed.
 95 percent after one year have not lost an ounce, and many have put on.